 ssh-keygen -t rsa.
 Press enter for all prompts and accept all default values.

-- Run following command to copy ssh identification for localhost.
+- Run the following command to copy ssh identification for localhost.
 Enter password when prompted for the password:

 Then run command